copasi/basico/paper.md

     load_biomodel(model_id) # loads models from the BioModels Database

 ```

+Of course the wrappers for the REST API to JWS Online or the BioModels Database can also be readily used by other Python packages to
+obtain the SBML models.
+This is doen for example by SBMLtoODEjax [@sbmltoodejax]

 Once a model is loaded all of `COPASI`'s analysis methods can be used.
 We started with
 the implementation of time course simulations and steady state analysis.